What Powers Do General Improvement Districts (“GIDs”) Have to “Fix , And From Time to Time Increase or Decrease Fees?”

-NRS 318.210: Given the District is expressly authorized3 to “furnish services pertaining to any such basic power…the district may exercise,”4 NRS 318.210 instructs GID Boards are authorized to fix “rate(s and)…charge(s)” for access to and use of these services because fixing rates and charges is a “right…and power…incidental to or implied from (a) specific power (i.e., furnishing services)…granted in…chapter” NRS 3185.
-The term “fee”6 is used by staff and the Board to describe the “standby service charges”7 which are assessed “for…the (mere) availability of the use of…services and facilities furnished by the district.”8 In fact all of the “rates” and “charges” the District is actually authorized to fix, and in fact fixes, are fees because they are associated with transactional relationships.
-Similarly, given the District is expressly authorized3 to furnish all sorts of facilities9, for the same reasons, its Board is authorized to fix “rate(s and)…charge(s)” for access to and their use.
+In Incline Village/Crystal Bay, The Term “Fee“ Includes Standby Service Charge For The Availability to Use Public Recreation Facilities And The Beaches: The term “fee”6 is expressly used by staff and the Board to describe “standby service charges”7 assessed “for…the (mere) availability of the use of…services and facilities furnished by the district.”8 In fact all of the “rates” and “charges” the District is authorized to fix, and in fact fixes, are presumably fees when they are associated with transactional relationships.
+Similarly, given the District is expressly authorized4 to furnish all sorts of facilities9, for the same reasons, its Board is authorized to fix “rate(s and)…charge(s)” for access to and their use.

-NRS 244.137(2): Given NRS 244.137(2) instructs that “in Nevada’s jurisprudence, the Nevada Supreme Court has adopted and applied Dillon’s Rule10 to county, city and other local governments,”11 and thus Nevada is a Dillon’s Rule State, we refresh the reader’s recollection of the Rule12.
-That is, that a local government’s powers are limited and only extend to those which are: 1) granted in express words; 2) necessarily implied or…incident to…powers expressly granted; and, 3) absolutely essential to the declared objects and purposes of the (municipal) corporation – not simply convenient, but indispensable13.
-The rule also states that any reasonable doubt by the court as to whether a power has been granted will be ruled against the local government.”14 Since by its express words the Legislature has created the GID law15, which includes the express statutory provisions noted above insofar as the fixing and changing of rates, tolls and charged, and the Incline Village General Improvement District (“IVGID”) is a GID16, the District’s power to fix rates, tolls and charges is recognized/restricted by NRS 318.
+“In Nevada’s jurisprudence, the Nevada Supreme Court has adopted and applied Dillon’s Rule10 to county, city and other local governments,”11 the Rule12 instructs that: a local government’s powers are limited and only extend to those which are: 1) granted in express words; 2) necessarily implied or…incident to…powers expressly granted; and, 3) absolutely essential to the declared objects and purposes of the (municipal) corporation – not simply convenient, but indispensable13.
+The rule also states that any reasonable doubt by the court as to whether a power has been granted will be ruled against the local government.”14

 - See Public Organizations for Community Service (go to https://www.leg.state.nv.us/nrs/).